SRDdev/SRDdev/README.md

 <!-------------------------------------------------- About Me -------------------------------------------------->
 ## 🧑🏻About Me
-- 🔭 I am into Deep Learning Algorithms and Techniques
+- 🔭 I am into Deep Learning Architectures and Techniques
--  📚 I’m currently learning **torch**
 - 🤗 Publishing ML Models on [Huggingface](https://huggingface.co/SRDdev)
 - 👨‍💻 All of my projects are available at [shreyasdixit.me](shreyasdixit.me)
 - 🧋 Motto **Lead Learn Inspire**